hgschmie/CodeWrestler/README.txt

 			relative location is given, it is relative to the start directory (Format see below)

--m, --module:		The processing module to select (Default: List
+-m, --module:		The processing module to select.
+If no module
-                        all matched files and their types)
+                        has been selected, all files that have no known type will be listed; if also -v or --verbose is given, then all files and their type will be listed

 -o, --modopts:		Supply modules specific parameters.
 For multiple
 			parameters use --modopts='--foo --bar xxx --baz'